-Also, once you describe yourself, that helps the interviewer craft their follow-up question and understand the direction of the interview.
+Also, once you describe yourself with examples, that helps the interviewer craft their follow-up question and understand the direction of the interview.
 This chain effect of follow-up questions helps the interviewer understand you as a person and as a professional.
 It is one of the most important aspects of any interview.

 That is why how effectively you describe yourself will help you solidify your grounds during the interview.

 In other words, if you answer the “Describe yourself” question well, the interviewers will get more reasons to select you as the best candidate, based on hard skills and soft skills.
 This question, once you notice, serves as a beautiful medium to help you demonstrate your speaking skills, connect with the interviewers and present yourself professionally.

 Now that we have understood why interviewers have been asking this question let us look at how effectively you can answer the “Describe yourself” question.

 2. How to Answer, How Would You Describe Yourself with Examples

 To create a good first impression, you can utilize some of the phrases given below.

 I. Showcase your passion: If you can prove to the interviewer that you love your work, you are already ahead of many other prospects.
 Every employer wants to hire people who enjoy their work.
 That is why, if you use the word ‘passion,’ it shows that you are dedicated and loyal to your work.
 Also, it means that the quality of your work would never suffer because you are passionate about your work.